zaiisao/Documentation/en/Interactive Broadcast/android_video.md

 Before accessing Agora’s services, ensure that you have opened the ports and whitelisted the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).

-## Creating an Agora Account and App ID
+## Create an Agora Account and Get an App ID

 1. Create a developer account at [www.agora.io](https://dashboard.agora.io/signin/).
 When you finish the sign-up, the website displays your [Dashboard](https://dashboard.agora.io/).